denisneuf/python-amazon-ad-api/README.md

 ### Donate

-If you find this project is useful consider donating to keep on going on it, thank you.
+If you find this project is useful consider donating or [sponsor](https://github.com/sponsors/denisneuf) it to keep on going on it, thank you.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate?hosted_button_id=G3KB6M2G9YV9C)